DreamXexecutor/...../README.md

 <div id="tab2" class="tab-content">
   <div class="download-section">
     <h2>Mirror Download</h2>
-    <p>Download from our mirror site if the direct link is slow or unavailable.</p>
+    <p>Use this option if the primary link is slow or blocked in your region.</p>
     <a href="#" class="download-button">Download from Mirror</a>
   </div>
 </div>